Saeed Blacknall

-Saeed Raashad Blacknall (born March 17, 1996) is an American former professional football player who was a wide receiver for the National Football League (NFL).
+Saeed Raashad Blacknall (born March 17, 1996) is an American coach and former professional football player who was a wide receiver for the National Football League (NFL).
 He played college football for the Penn State Nittany Lions.

 Early life

 Blacknall attended high school at Manalapan High School in Englishtown, New Jersey, where he also lettered in running track and field other than football accolades.

 While playing football at Manalapan he helped his team to a combined 32–5 record during final three seasons and compiled nearly 2,000 receiving yards and 35 touchdowns.
 During his senior year, he won the Central Jersey Group IV State Sectional Championship in the 55m dash competing on the school's indoor track & field team.
 Blacknall was selected to the "All-Americans – Junior All-Americans" and was named "Player of the Game" four times by MaxPreps.

 Blacknall was ranked the fifth senior prospect of New Jersey by The Ledger 50 and was a Second Team All-State selection.

 Blacknall was rated as a four-star recruit and committed to Penn State University to play college football.
 He originally committed to Rutgers before changing to Penn State.

 During his high school career, Blacknall was named a two-time all-state selection, while earning first-team all-region, all-district and All-Shore Conference honors for three-straight years.